Former President George W. Bush's brush portrays world leaders

 In addition to his world leaders series, Bush's paintings include still lifes, landscapes, paintings of animals and self-portraits set in a bathtub and shower.
 Some of those early works, including the self-portraits, were leaked on the Internet after Bush's email was hacked.

-Bush said his favourite painting was the one of his father and said he sometimes was teary while working on it.
+Bush said his favorite painting was the one of his father and said he sometimes was teary while working on it.

 "It was a joyful experience to paint him," he said.